Access Management Regulations and Standards

-All parcels of land abutting a state highway will be provided with reasonable access to the highway, except for limited access highways.
-The regulations will not be retroactive.
-They apply to new requests for access.
+All parcels of land abutting a state highway will be provided with reasonable access to the highway.

-Exceptions to the spacing standards are listed in the regulations for: older business corridors of urban highways, streets internal to new urbanism and traditional neighborhood developments, and highway corridors with access management plans, and a traffic engineering study documenting a reduced spacing distance will not adversely impact highway safety and traffic flow;
+Exceptions to the spacing standards are listed in the regulations for: older business corridors of along VDOT highways, streets within traditional neighborhood developments, highway corridors with access management plans, and a traffic engineering study documenting a reduced spacing distance will not adversely impact highway safety and traffic flow;

 Procedures are included for requesting exceptions with deadlines for VDOT decisions.
-Use the application forms below.
+Use the application form below.

 Development of the Access Management Regulations and Standards